developmentseed/couch-sqlite/README.md

 * sqlite: path to the SQLite database.
 Does not need to actually exist -- couch-sqlite autocreates it.
 * table: SQLite table name.
 * schema: table schema, used when autocreating the table.
-* couchHost: the host of the couch database
-* couchPort: the port on which couch is running
-* couchDb: the database name
+* couchUri: The URI of the couch database.
+If couch is running on localhost, using the default port (5884) and the database name is `sqlite_data` this would be `http://localhost:5984/sqlite_data`.

 ```javascript
 var couchSqlite = require('couch-sqlite');